SoftRoles/user-env-variable/README.md

 # user-env-variable

-This module get and sets environment variables directly from registry on Windows.
+This module get and sets environment variables directly from registry on Windows/Linux.

 ## Install